tarunkaushik/getdata/CodeBook.md

 * Fast Fourier Transform was applied to some of these signals to obtain other set of features.
 * These signals were measured in X, Y, and Z axes.
 * Many functions were further applied on these signals to calculate mean, standard deviation, etc.
+* Since all the observations for each feature were normalized, the vaues have no unit, and hence in the final dataset also varibles have no units.

 Processed data
 * Final dataset here separates out features pertaining to Mean and Standard Deviations of signals.